 During the transitional period from summer to fall and sometimes even winter, a trench coat will be one your most valuable companions.
 Not only does it give you a pleasing silhouette, but it also protects you from the rain and works with almost any other garment.
 While wool or cashmere scarves are the standards during the winter, either double sided silk and wool scarves or just printed silk scarves are perfect accessories for your trench or sports coat.
 For more casual outfits, a quilted jacket is great for travel because it’s lightweight yet warm when you need it to be.

 10. Get an Overcoat

-Once January rolls around, even trench coat with wool lining will be too cold especially in the sleeves, and so you should look for at least one overcoat.
-Over the past few years, we wrote a number of definitive articles on various overcoat styles; read them here.
+Once January rolls around, even a trench coat with wool lining will not provide enough warmth, especially in the sleeves, and so you should look for at least one overcoat.
+Over the past few years, we have written a number of definitive articles on various overcoat styles; read them here.

 Last but not least, I would like to present a few fall outfits from the likes of Luciano Barbera, Dr. Andre Churchwell and yours truly.